 With about 555 webhosts, Haiti is below the world's average by population.
 At the end of 2020, 87 of these, or about 16 percent, were secured with SSL or comparable encryption.

 Back to overview: Haiti

-The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in Mai 2021 from 180 countries.
+The Speedtest Global Index published regularly by Ookla is based on several million individual measurements in April 2023 from 180 countries.

 Mobile phone rates in HaitiEvery year, the International Telecommunication Union calculates for many countries what a mobile phone contract costs to use.
 A monthly budget averaging US$ 21.60 was calculated Haiti in 2021.
 This is about the same value as in the previous year.

 The ITU refers to the costs for monthly use and includes 140 telephony minutes, 70 text messages and a data transfer of 2 GBytes.
 The transfer speed should be the minimum of a 3G connection, i.e. at least UMTS, which is already outdated in many parts of the world.
 2 GBytes do not sound much.
 However, this is already quite a high consumption in a worldwide comparison.
 If one does not take a fixed amount in US dollars, but converts it to the economic output per inhabitant, a user in Haiti spends 19.46% of his gross national income on mobile telephony.
 Worldwide, this rate is around 6.6 percent.

 In the USA, the monthly cost was around $38.10.